In this explainer, we will learn how to identify parts of the male genital system and describe their functions.

 There are three different fluid secretions that are added to the sperm cells to make up the total ejaculated volume of semen.
 These three fluid secretions come from accessory glands called the prostate, seminal vesicles, and Cowper’s glands.
 They are called accessory glands, as the sperm do not travel directly through them.

-These fluids help protect sperm cells from the environment within the female immune system and aid sperm motility by providing a liquid medium through which sperm are able to swim.
+These fluids help protect sperm cells from the environment within the female reproductive system and aid sperm motility by providing a liquid medium through which sperm are able to swim.
 The fluids are all described as exocrine secretions because they are released from exocrine glands through ducts and secreted onto a body surface.

 The urethra in both males and females is slightly acidic due to residual urine, which contains uric acid.
 All of these exocrine secretions are alkaline so they neutralize this acidic environment in the male urethra as they exit the body.